A Description of All Self-Adjoint Extensions of the Laplacian and Krein-Type Resolvent Formulas on Nonsmooth Domains: Introduction

 In a nutshell, this represents the approach to Krein-type resolvent formulas with emphasis on the deficiency subspace $\cN_+$, and so the only Hilbert spaces involved are $\cN_+$ and $\cH$ (with $\cN_+ \subset \cH$).
 However, in connection with PDE applications, where, for example, $S$ is generated by a suitable second-order strongly elliptic differential operator on the domain $\Om \subset \bbR^n$, one would naturally prefer to replace the pair of spaces $(\cN_+, \cH)$ by the pair $\big(L^2(\partial\Om; d^{n-1} \omega), L^2(\Om; d^n x)\big)$, and at the same time, replace the abstract Donoghue-type Weyl--Titchmarsh operator $M_{S_1,\cN_+}(\cdot)$ by appropriate energy-dependent Dirichlet-to-Neumann maps.
 This change of emphasis then also necessitates the introduction of appropriate (extensions of) Dirichlet and Neumann boundary trace operators $\gamma_D$ and $\gamma_N$.

 We note that in the PDE context these ideas were realized only very recently in the work of Amrein and Pearson \cite{AP04}, Behrndt and Langer \cite{BL07}, Brown, Grubb, and Wood \cite{BGW09}, Brown, Hinchliffe, Marletta, Naboko, and Wood \cite{BHMNW09}, Brown, Marletta, Naboko, and Wood \cite{BMNW08}, Gesztesy and Mitrea \cite{GM08}, \cite{GM09}, Grubb \cite{Gr08a} (including a discussion of non-self-adjoint extensions), Posilicano \cite{Po08}, Posilicano and Raimondi \cite{PR09}, and Ryzhov \cite{Ry10}.
-With the exception of Grubb, Posilicano and Raimondi, and Ryzhov, who treat $C^{1,1}$ domains $\Om$, the remaining authors are dealing with the case of $C^\infty$ smooth domains $\Om$.
+With the exception of Grubb, Posilicano and Raimondi, and Ryzhov, who treat $C^{1,1}$ domains $\Om$, the remaining authors are dealing with the case of $C^\infty$-smooth domains $\Om$.

-One of our motivations for introducing the class of nonsmooth, quasi-convex domains $\Om$, and the associated boundary trace theory, was precisely to be able to prove Krein-type resolvent formulas for Laplacians on such nonsmooth domains.
+One of our motivations for introducing the class of non-smooth, quasi-convex domains $\Om$, and the associated boundary trace theory, was precisely to be able to prove Krein-type resolvent formulas for Laplacians on such non-smooth domains.
 As a typical result we prove in Section \ref{s16} we thus mention the following theorem:

 \begin{theorem}\lb{T.Na-qI} Assume that $\Omega$ is a $($bounded\,$)$ quasi-convex domain and suppose that $z_0\in\bbR\backslash\si(-\Delta_{D,\Om})$.
 In addition, consider two bounded, self-adjoint operators